btelles/lerobot/examples/7_get_started_with_real_robot.md

 Next, you'll need to calibrate your Koch robot to ensure that the leader and follower arms have the same position values when they are in the same physical position.
 This calibration is essential because it allows a neural network trained on one Koch robot to work on another.

 When you connect your robot for the first time, the [`ManipulatorRobot`](../lerobot/common/robot_devices/robots/manipulator.py) will detect if the calibration file is missing and trigger the calibration procedure.
-During this process, you will be guided to move each arm to three different positions.
+During this process, you will be guided to move each arm to three different positions.robo

 Here are the positions you'll move the follower arm to: